bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 flag is passed into Cartesian graph planning and suffix reconfiguration RRT so expensive workers can stop once the planner has collected enough suffix solutions.

-`max_solutions_await` controls how many feasible suffix solutions the planner waits for before setting that cancellation flag.
+`max_solutions_await` controls how many feasible suffix solutions the fast pass waits for before setting that cancellation flag.
 The default is 3.
 A smaller value returns from the parallel suffix phase earlier, while a larger value gives the ranker more candidate suffixes to compare.
+The cap is not a final completeness boundary: capped onboarding failure triggers an uncapped suffix retry before the planner returns failure.

 ### Dynamic Programming Instead of Greedy IK